 Students are required to write at least one recording for every 48 hours in placement, with the intent that these will be written over the course of the semester.
 Total requirements per track are:

-year students 10 process recordings for the entire placement.
+Generalist year students 10 process recordings for the entire placement.
 (Roughly 1 every 3 weeks of placement.)

 Advanced year students 15 process recordings for the entire placement.
 (Roughly 1 every 3 weeks of a 3 semester placement or 1 every 2 weeks of a 2 semester placement.)